emmanuellujan/2d-diff-eq-julia-vs-c-openmp/README.md

 The following figures show the obtained ``u`` distribution over the 2D domain (left), computed using 200000 convergence iterations instead of 100, and the neglected difference between the outcomes of both implementations (right).

-time and speedup obtained by both implementations for different number of threads.
 <p align="center">
 <img aling="center" src="heatmap-julia.png" alt="heatmap-julia" width="400"/>
 <img aling="center" src="heatmap-diff.png" alt="heatmap-diff" width="400"/>